The First Time Ever I Saw Your Place: Roberta Flack’s Unique Hollin Hills Home is Open on May 16

 The hillside home uses a split-floor approach to dramatic effect (all house photos by Tammy Loverdos)

 Also worth seeing is the sophisticated updating of the house and gardens that the current owners undertook after buying the home in 2015.
 They restored such classic features as the original oak parquet floors, and uncovered hidden treasures: pulling up the shag carpeting in the wood-lined music studio (which appears to be a 1971 addition built for Flack) revealed a beautiful cut-slate floor.
-The kitchen, baths and much else were updated to 21st-century tastes as well, in a jazzy and playful style.
+The kitchen, baths and much else were updated to 21st-century tastes as well, in a fresh and jazzy style.

 A part of community history: Hollin Hiller Roberta Flack sang at the wedding of her neighbors Larry and Jolande Goldberg